starling021/rat-n/README.md

 # About Mouse (MPL)

-    INFO: Mouse Payload Loader (MPL) is an iOS and macOS post exploitation surveillance tool that gives you a command line session with extra functionality between you and a target machine with simple MPL payload.
+    Mouse Payload Loader (MPL) is an iOS and macOS post exploitation surveillance tool that gives you a command line session with extra functionality between you and a target machine with simple MPL payload.
 MPL gives you the power and convenience of uploading and downloading files, tab completion, taking pictures, location tracking,